jborjon/jborjon.github.io/portfolio/what-is-intelligent-proxy.md

 ## The Trouble with Regular Proxies

-A [regular proxy](https://www.varonis.com/blog/what-is-a-proxy-server/#:~:text=A%20proxy%20server%20acts%20as%20a%20gateway%20between%20you%20and%20the%20internet.&text=Proxy%20servers%20act%20as%20a,out%20in%20the%20wild%20internet.){:target="_blank"} has to intercept and inspect _every single connection request._ This gets problematic if users’ devices are on a shared network, as they are in business networks.
+A [regular proxy](https://www.varonis.com/blog/what-is-a-proxy-server/#:~:text=A%20proxy%20server%20acts%20as%20a%20gateway%20between%20you%20and%20the%20internet.&text=Proxy%20servers%20act%20as%20a,out%20in%20the%20wild%20internet.){:target="_blank" rel="noopener"} has to intercept and inspect _every single connection request._ This gets problematic if users’ devices are on a shared network, as they are in business networks.

 Network availability and speed go down very fast as the proxy has to analyze more and more requests.
 Besides, deploying and maintaining a proxy can be hard and costly work.